idiap/bob/python/doc/Dependencies.rst

   '''private development''', you can use version 0.5.1 and above. bob will work seemlessly.
 Please note that if you decide to distribute bob compiled with a version of ffmpeg prior to 0.6, then the whole package becomes GPL'ed.
-* `ImageMagick`_: is used for reading and writing image output.
-We currently compile against version 6.6.7, but other versions should work.
-  Please note we make use of the C++ API (a.k.a.
-ImageMagick++).
 * `libjpeg`_: is used for reading and writing JPEG images.
 We currently compile against version 6.2, but older versions might work.
 * `libnetpbm`_: is used for reading and writing PBM/PGM/PMM images.
 We